PingOne Advanced Identity Cloud

 The sequence of events for a transaction authorization is as follows:

-2. The REST application, a resource server, contacts PingOne Advanced Identity Cloud to evaluate the policies that apply.
+2. The REST application, a resource server, contacts Advanced Identity Cloud to evaluate the policies that apply.

-3. Because the policy has a transaction environment condition, PingOne Advanced Identity Cloud creates a transaction token in the Core Token Service (CTS) store.
+3. Because the policy has a transaction environment condition, Advanced Identity Cloud creates a transaction token in the Core Token Service (CTS) store.
 The initial transaction token state is set to CREATED.

 The transaction token includes the following information about the policy evaluation: